Make movement a priority

 1. Be sure to spend plenty of time outside and let your child’s day be filled with play!
 Traditional child’s play, rhythmic work in the home, and your child’s natural impulse to move together make up a perfect “movement curriculum” for preschool.

 2. If you are looking for more resources on movement and especially if you have any concerns about your child related to movement, sensory integration, and learning in the early years check these out: The Well-Balanced Child.
-Joyful Movement.
 Movement Journeys and Circle Adventures.

 Share with us below: